 Try to concentrate on that flame, and then think as hard as you can about the particular question currently bothering you.
 Try to clear your mind and then fill it back with ideas related to your problems.
 Choose the one that seems most easily achievable for you (at first) and do it.
 Once it is done, repeat the process with another goal.
 If you cannot find a solution right away, do not panic.
 These things take time, but they are oh so worth it!

 Like the eponymous character depicted on the major arcana cards, the Hermit is taking a break from the outside world to focus on the matters at hand in a swifter and more effective way.
 This is a call for introspection and timely thinking.
 A call for prudence against swift reactions and hot-headedness.

-Mystery, introspection, secrets, wisdom, the future, science, spirituality.
+Mystery, introspection, secrets, wisdom, the future, science, and spirituality.

-Reversed: Passion, surface knowledge, blind dogmatic trust, holier-than-thou attitude
+Reversed: Passion, surface knowledge, blind dogmatic trust, and holier-than-thou attitude.